ZosoV/mri_segmentation/README.md

 1. Only otsu + two pass algorithm + k-means 92
 2. Adding convex hull (to focus on the accuracy of the internal region) 93
 3. Deal with the overlapping section between label 1, 2 and 3 94
-4. Check the posibility of improving the coverage of the internal region with edges instead of convex hull (inversing the found edge)
+4. Only morphological things without convex hull.
+Check the posibility of improving the coverage of the internal region with edges.
+- It's better with convex hullinstead of convex hull (inversing the found edge)

 For the thrid algorithm,
 1. Among the tries the best option is until 3, but considering execution and resources